Arranging a funeral

 If you arrange a funeral you are responsible for paying the bill, so check where the money will come from first.

-If you are finding it difficult to pay for a funeral that you have to arrange, you may be entitled to a Social Fund Funeral Payment providing you or your partner receive one of the following:
+If you are finding it difficult to pay for a funeral, you may be entitled to a Social Fund Funeral Payment providing you or your partner receive one of the following:

 - Housing benefit